kumahq/kuma-website/docs/docs/dev/policies/mutual-tls.md

 ### Development Mode

-In development mode we may want to provide the `cert` and `key` properties of the `provided` backend without necessarily having to create a Secret resource, but by using either a file or an inline value.
+In development mode we may want to provide the `cert` and `key` properties of the `provided` backend without necessarily having to create a Secret resource, but by using an inline value.

 :::warning
-Using the `file` and `inline` modes in production presents a security risk since it makes the values of our CA root certificate and key more easily accessible from a malicious actor.
-We highly recommend using `file` and `inline` only in development mode.
+Using the `inline` modes in production presents a security risk since it makes the values of our CA root certificate and key more easily accessible from a malicious actor.
+We highly recommend using `inline` only in development mode.
 :::

 Kuma offers an alternative way to specify the CA root certificate and key: